Mary Navicha

-Mary Thom Navicha is a Malawian politician who became the leader of the Democratic Progressive Party and the leader of the opposition.
-She is the first woman to be appointed as Leader of Opposition in the Malawi.
-She was re-elected in 2025.
+Mary Chisomo Thom Navicha is a Malawian politician who became the leader of the Democratic Progressive Party and the leader of the opposition.
+She was the first woman to be Leader of Opposition in Malawi.
+She was re-elected in 2025 and she became the Minister for Gender.

 Life

 Navicha became the member of parliament in Malawi's National Assembly for the Thyolo Thava constituency, as a member of the Democratic Progressive Party (DPP).

 Navicha served as the Minister of Gender, Children, Disability and Social Welfare in 2019.
 She praised the women of Blantyre when they peacefully showed their support for Jane Ansah.
 She was the guest of honour at the Tonga Cultural Festival in August at Mkondezi in the Nkhata Bay district together with the Minister of Lands Symon Vuwa Kaunda and the Deputy Minister of Local Government Esther Majaza.

 Navicha was the DPP's Director of Women and a member of the cross party Malawi Parliamentary Women's Caucus.
 She became the Deputy Whip of the DPP but later resigned.
 The party's leadership became confused and in April 2023 she cautioned that she was considering leaving the party.

 In 2023, Naomi Kilekwa was suspended from parliament by the speaker Catherine Gotani Hara after unruly behaviour during President Lazarus Chakwera's state of the union address.
 She had refused to leave and Navicha, Thoko Tembo and Victoria Kingstone supported her and they were suspended as well.

 In February 2024, the Democratic Progressive Party elected Navicha to be their leader and the leader of the opposition.
 She was the first woman to hold this position in Malawi.
 On 15 February, she refused an instruction by the National Assembly's speaker, Catherine Gotani Hara.
 In September 2023 she thanked Pacific Ltd who had repaired 32 boreholes in her area.
 Pacific Ltd did this as a gift and they have renewed 8,000 boreholes.
 When the holes are broken then people use unregulated sources and this is a health risk.